 What are the eight cohesive strategies?

-In this short course, we will discuss eight strategies that students should be considerate of if they wish to improve their written cohesion.
+In this short reader, we will discuss eight strategies that students should be considerate of if they wish to improve their written cohesion.
 These strategies can be divided into lexical and grammatical categories:

 Strategy 1: Reference